wp-plugins/role-based-help-notes/readme.txt

 If you select the options for extending functionality through other plugins the following are available for ease of installing..

 Admin side Plugins..
+* [Role Includer]( https://wordpress.org/plugins/role-includer/ ) simple interface to handle multiple roles with users.
+If you wish to hide/mask-out a particular role from "staff" ( such as "Administrator" ) so that staff cannot allocate the higher access level then you can exclude higher roles by using the ["Role Excluder"]( https://justinandco.com/plugins/downloads/role-excluder/) plugin.
 * [User Switching]( https://wordpress.org/plugins/user-switching/) great tool for admins to switch to test any users access/capability.
 * [Simple Page Ordering]( https://wordpress.org/plugins/simple-page-ordering/) for easing re-ordering of Help Notes.
 * [post_type_switcher]( https://wordpress.org/plugins/post-type-switcher/) plugin by [John James Jacoby]( https://profiles.wordpress.org/johnjamesjacoby/) & [Matthew Gerring]( https://profiles.wordpress.org/beatpanda/), useful to change the role associated with a Help Note after it has been created.
 * [Email Users]( https://wordpress.org/plugins/email-users/ ) allows users within a Help Note group/role to email others.
+* [Post Type Switcher]( http://wordpress.org/plugins/post-type-switcher ) allows users with two or more roles to change the role assigned to a help note, useful if you created a Help Note under the wrong role.

 Front End Plugins..